Best Orange Glazed Scone Recipe (Panera Bread Copycat)

 - COLD BUTTER | I grate my butter using a standard box grater and place it in the freezer while assembling the rest of my ingredients.

-- REAL BUTTER | I cannot harp on this fact enough, it doesn’t matter if you use salted or unsalted butter, but make sure that it is real, pure cream butter, no blends!
+- REAL BUTTER | I cannot stress this enough: it doesn’t matter if you use salted or unsalted butter, but make sure it is real, pure cream butter, no blends!
 It is not real butter if it is soft coming out of the fridge.
+And the higher quality the butter (e.g. European butter) the better the result.
+Cheaper butters contain water and that will impact your scones!

-- COLD CREAM OR MILK | unlike other baking recipes (chocolate loaf cake) that, like room temperature ingredients, scones do not!
+- COLD CREAM OR MILK | Unlike other baking recipes (chocolate loaf cake) that, like room temperature ingredients, scones do not!
 Keep the cream in the fridge until ready to use.

 - DO NOT OVERWORK | Think of scones as the dainty, delicate cousin to yeast bread; whereas yeast bread thrives on kneading to activate the ingredients, scones will become tough and will not rise as well if the dough is overworked.